MagicDash91/ML-Engineering-Project/README.md

 - Relevance Grading: Grades retrieved documents for relevance
 - Process Transparency: Shows workflow steps and decision points

+---

+### 🧠 Gemini Mixture of Experts Document Analyzer
+An advanced AI-powered document analysis system that uses Mixture of Experts (MoE) with Google Gemini to provide comprehensive insights from multiple file types.
+The system features specialized AI experts that analyze documents from different perspectives and synthesizes their findings into actionable insights.
+Features :
+- Core Functionality
+- Multi-file Upload: Support for PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, CSV, TXT files
+- Mixture of Experts: 5 specialized AI personas for comprehensive analysis
+- Interactive Chat: RAG-powered Q&A with your documents
+- Session Management: Multi-user support with isolated sessions
+- Real-time Processing: Asynchronous document processing and analysis

 ## 🛠️ Skill Set